EEGemen-98/A-Challenge-Solution/README.md

-> _I recommend reading problem description before my thought process_
+> _I recommend reading problem description at the bottom of the page or link above before my thought process_

 My thought process to solve this problem was to find a way to efficiently store the time slots, design an algorithm that can compute the available time slots, and a function that prints the available time slots in the required manner.